Knowledge base

 - … duplicate a WordPress site to work in parallel in a development environment…

 - Make your life easier!
-If needed, **local partners recommended by Infomaniak can handle these tasks**.
-Launch a free tender.
-They take care of everything, freeing you from technical details.
+If needed, local partners referenced by Infomaniak can handle these procedures.
+Launch a free call for tenders.
+They handle everything, freeing you from technical details.

 … with the All-in-One WP Migration extension